 Proton therapy can more effectively treat these tumors—particularly larger ones— while better protecting critical structures from radiation.
 As a result, protons can minimize side effects such as lung inflammation (pneumonitis) or scarring (fibrosis), difficulty swallowing, heart complications, hospitalizations, and other side effects that are commonly seen with conventional lung cancer treatment.

-- Non-small lung cancer
+- Non-small cell lung cancer (NSCLC)

-- Small cell lung cancer
+- Small cell lung cancer (SCLC)

 - Malignant mesothelioma

-- Thymomas and and thymic carcinomas
+- Thymomas and thymic carcinomas

 - Cardiac tumors

-- Thoracic sarcoma
+- Thoracic sarcomas

 - Recurrent thoracic cancers